xtcpete/Decision_tree/README.md

 # Decision_tree
- Decision tree implementation according to information gain
+An implementation of decision tree